kartonfarkas/api_docs/source/suite/contacts/contact_field_choice_list.rst

      ]
    }

+Where:

-Where *id* is the internal identifier of the choice, and *choice* is the name of the choice
+* *id* is the internal identifier of the choice, and *choice* is the name of the choice

 Errors
 ------